johnpendergrass/eastWing/claude-john-docs/specifications.md

   - Turn command added
   - '?' help synonym added
   - Windows executable built and tested
+  - **2025-10-30 Update:** API keys embedded in source code (lines 23, 485)
+  - **2025-10-30 Update:** Distribution via Dropbox links to trusted friends
+  - **2025-10-30 Update:** No .env file required for executable
-  - Ready for public distribution
+  - Ready for private distribution

 ---

-*This specification reflects v0.19.1, the initial public release of The East Wing, completed on 2025-10-29.*
+*This specification reflects v0.19.1 of The East Wing, with distribution updates completed on 2025-10-30.*